jayhaase/asemaa/README.md

 # Sacred Tobacco Interactive Map

 This repo contains the code for the Sacred Tobacco Interactive Map.
 The map is built with Eleventy, uses Tailwind CSS for styling, and features interactive elements powered by Alpine.js.
-It's hosted on Netlify and pulls data from Contentful.
+It's hosted on Netlify and pulls seed location data from Contentful.

 It is expected to be an iframe on the Tobacco First website.